 - Peel and dice potatoes into bite sized pieces.
 Dice a few pieces very small - these will break down and thicken the sauce later.
 I just cut the end pieces smaller.

 - In a large skillet over med-high heat, brown and roughly crumble the ground beef.
-Season with 1 tsp salt and ½ tsp pepper, more or less to taste.
+Season with 1 teaspoon salt and ½ teaspoon pepper, more or less to taste.

 - Once the beef is fully cooked, add the diced onion and sauté until translucent.

 - Stir in tomato paste and about 4 cups of water.
-Add potatoes and another 1 tsp salt and ½ tsp pepper.
+Add potatoes and another 1 teaspoon salt and ½ teaspoon pepper.
 Stir everything together and reduce to a simmer.

 - Continue to cook, stirring occasionally until the potatoes are softened.
 Keep adding additional water (1-2 more cups) to keep the sauce from getting too thick.
 The end result should be like thick spaghetti sauce.
 Note: covering with a lid will reduce liquid evaporation and make the potatoes cook a little quicker.